 But HUSKY A eligibility guidelines have changed for parents with dependent children.
 In an effort to trim costs, the state reduced the upper income limit for HUSKY A (only for parents) from 201% of the poverty level to 155% of the poverty level (effectively 160%, with the 5% income disregard).
 For new enrollees, the change was effective August 1, 2015.
 For existing enrollees, the change became effective August 31, 2015 if they did not have earned income from a job.
 For those who did have earned income from a job, the new eligibility guidelines became effective August 1, 2016.

 In May 2016, Access Health CT, the state-run exchange, announced that they were partnering with other state agencies to reach out to people who were going to lose access to HUSKY A on August 1, in an effort to get them signed up for new coverage (including, in some cases, other “Medicaid-funded assistance”).
 About 14,000 people were slated to lose coverage as of August 1, and by mid-July, only about 26% of them had enrolled in plans through Access Health CT.
 As of 2018, the estimate was that roughly 80% of the people who lost HUSKY A coverage as a result of the lower income cap had ended up uninsured.

 But in May 2018, the state enacted a budget that reversed the HUSKY A eligibility cuts.
 As of July 2018, the HUSKY A income cap for parents was restored to 155% of the poverty level (160% with the income disregard).
 Parents who had lost coverage as of January were eligible to re-enroll, although most parents had income from employment and thus hadn’t yet lost coverage.

 Connecticut a frontrunner in Medicaid expansion

-Connecticut is one of 37 states and DC that have expanded Medicaid coverage to childless adults through an optional component of the Affordable Care Act.
+Connecticut is one of 38 states and DC that have expanded Medicaid coverage to childless adults through an optional component of the Affordable Care Act.
 (Medicaid expansion was initially intended to be mandatory, but the Supreme Court ruled in 2012 that federal Medicaid funding could not be withheld from states that didn’t expand Medicaid, essentially making Medicaid expansion optional for states).

 Connecticut took a two-step approach to expansion.
 In 2010, the state launched its HUSKY D program by transitioning very low-income adults from the State Administered General Assistance (SAGA) medical program into Medicaid.
 In 2014, it further expanded coverage for childless adults by raising the income limit to 138% of FPL, utilizing federal funding from the ACA to increase the eligibility threshold.